Victormeriqui/Consol3/README.md

 The engine also has a different rendering technique based on ray marching instead of rasterization.
 For this a regular 3D grid is defined, where each cell represents a voxel, and can either be filled with a specific particle type, or empty (Air)

-Each frame rays are marched from the camera origin towards the looking direction, and are stopped in case they hit one of the non-air voxels
+When rendering a frame, rays are marched from the camera origin towards the looking direction, and are stopped in case they hit one of the non-air voxels

 For this ray marching experiment, a simple physics simulation was also implemented, where different elements can be spawned and played around with, the currently supported elements are:
     - Sand